BRIAN K. PINAIRE, Ph.D.

 Brian Pinaire is Associate Professor of Political Science at Lehigh University, where he teaches undergraduate and graduate courses in American politics, with an emphasis in the sub-field of public law.
 He holds a Ph.D. from Rutgers University (2003) and a B.A. from Whitman College (1997).

 Pinaire is the recipient of three teaching awards, at Rutgers and Lehigh, as well as the "Frank Hook Assistant Professorship" (2007-09), acknowledging excellence in teaching, mentoring, and research by junior members of the faculty.
 In terms of scholarship, Pinaire is the author of The Constitution of Electoral Speech Law (Stanford University Press, 2008), as well as dozens of articles in academic journals, encyclopedias,

 and periodicals.
 He is presently at work on a book manuscript exploring the law and politics of fugitive apprehension in the United States, a book on fatherhood in modern America, and short humorous essays for a variety of commercial publications.
 Many of his publications can be located by following the links below.

 Because of his academic focus, Pinaire is also the account executive for the Rocco Tresolini and Class of 1961 fund, which subsidizes the annual Tresolini Lecture in Law.
-During his tenure as the organizer of the lecture, Pinaire has significantly raised the profile of the event, bringing in speakers including Barry Scheck, Jesse Jackson, Jr., Daniel Ellsberg, Janet Reno, John Dean, Jeffrey Rosen, Betty Anne Waters (basis for the movie "Conviction"), Scott Turow, and Seymour Hersh (scheduled for fall 2013).
+During his tenure as the organizer of the lecture, Pinaire has significantly raised the profile of the event, bringing in speakers including Barry Scheck, Jesse Jackson, Jr., Daniel Ellsberg, Janet Reno, John Dean, Jeffrey Rosen, Betty Anne Waters (basis for the movie "Conviction"), Scott Turow, and Seymour Hersh (scheduled for October 3, 2013).